josha-wah/Ism-Ism/README.md

 3. Normalise copy-left licensing or otherwise maintaining data portability/ paths of exit in contractual arrangements.
 4. Invest in local manufacturing efforts such as printing your own zines or commissioning radical and community printshops.

-[Note: This is a lot of information to get straight and errors are expected.
+[Note: The following directory gives us a lot of information to get straight and errors are expected.
 If you spot an issue—be that a broken link, oversight, or omission, etc.—then please let me know.
 That's what peer production is all about!]

 ### Ordering Systems